 Dry goods including canned food items, healthy snacks, toiletries, water bottles, grocery cards can be included into care packages.
 Food can be distributed ONLY if it’s prepared at a ‘food safe’ kitchen where at least one person has Food safe training.
 If fresh fruits or veggies are included in a package, it’s important that there is an accompanying note to properly wash fresh foods before consumption.

-Are community garden or boulevard gardening projects eligible for NSG?
+Are community garden, boulevard gardening projects or projects in public parks eligible for NSG?

 What is the grant amount limit on NSG?